Gabalfa railway station

 Gabalfa is a proposed railway station on the Merthyr line in the Gabalfa district of Cardiff, Wales.
 The station would be on the South Wales Metro and be part of the Wales & Borders franchise.
 It is planned to open in 2028.
 It will be located on an old coal yard next to the existing railway.
 This followed significant local petitioning for a railway station from Gabalfa and Mynachdy.
+A station in the Gabalfa ward was first proposed by Cardiff County Council in 2000.